mgrbyte/python-tmx/README.md

 tmx_file.header.creationtool = "python-tmx"
 ```
 ## Simple Usage
-The below snippet shocases how to make a multilingual tmx bilingual with very little effort
+The below snippet showcases how to make a multilingual tmx bilingual with very little effort
 ```python
 from tmx.structural import tmx from tmx import load_tmx